reimagining-gfs/main-repo/README.md

-# GFS-Distributed-Systems
+# GFS Implementation

-This is a comprehensive reference guide for the mini-GFS project, detailing resources and references for understanding concepts, implementation strategies, and design considerations.
+This is a comprehensive reference guide for our implementation of the GFS, detailing resources and references for understanding concepts, coding strategies, and design considerations.

 ---